 - What are the deadlines for submission? – Once you have identified a funding opportunity and mechanism, you should look up the submission deadlines for that opportunity/mechanism.
 If possible, it is best to begin preparing your application at least six months before the application due date to give yourself plenty of time to go through multiple rounds of pre-submission review with your colleagues and mentors.

-- NIH Videos to assist with grant applications:
+NIH Training Videos to assist with Grant Applications:

 What Happens to Your NIH Grant Application